JetBrains/intellij-sdk-docs/topics/ui/controls/split_icon_button.md

 </tldr>

-A split icon button appears on a horizontal toolbar and consists of two parts: the main icon and a triangle icon for the actions list.
+A split icon button appears on a horizontal toolbar and consists of two parts: the main icon and a triangle icon for the action list.

 ![](split_icon_button_example.png){width=278}